Toggle menu

 The studio first title, Starlancer, in collaboration with Warthog Games, inscribes itself in the line of Wing Commander and Privateer.

 In June 2000, Microsoft started talks to buy Digital Anvil.
 Chris Roberts admitted that his team required large sums of money, which only a huge company could provide.
-The acquisition of Digital Anvil by Microfost was completed on December 5th 2000.[6]
+The acquisition of Digital Anvil by Microsoft was completed on December 5th 2000.[6]

 One of the consequences of Digital Anvil's purchase was a reshuffling of titles being developed.
 Of all the projects being produced, only Freelancer escaped major change.